-Raising children in a different part of the world is a huge blessing (and sometimes a real struggle) however it also presents a wonderful opportunity for them to understand and respect the rich nature of other cultures and religions.
+Raising children in a different part of the world is a huge blessing (and sometimes a real struggle).
+However, it also presents a wonderful opportunity for them to understand and respect the rich nature of other cultures and religions.
 So, here are some tips to help your child embrace diversity

 As we approach Ramadan this year, make sure that you help your child to build a better understanding and exposure to different cultures using these tips:

-2. Switch up the daily reading books for stories focusing on culture and acceptance, such as My Ramadan Journal – Around the World, One Day in the Lives of Seven Kids from around the World or Usborne Books – Sticker Picture Atlas of the World; use these stories to start conversations and provoke thinking about the different people around the world and acknowledge the beauty in diversity.
+Switch up the daily reading books for stories focusing on culture and acceptance, such as My Ramadan Journal – Around the World.
+Use these stories to start conversations and provoke thinking about the different people around the world and acknowledge the beauty in diversity.